Focus Lights for Underwater Photography

 By Scott Gietler & Brent Durand

 Focus lights are different from “aiming” or “modeling” lights.
-Light & Motion, i-torch, Fantasea, Nocturnal, Sea & Sea, Princeton Tec, Big Blue and several other companies all manufacture focus lights.
+Light & Motion, I-Torch, Fantasea, Nocturnal, Sea & Sea, Princeton Tec, Big Blue and several other companies all manufacture focus lights.
 There are focus lights available for all budgets as well as a few DIY ideas for those just beginning to shoot underwater photos.
+Focus lights can often double as video lights and vice versa.

 Why do I really need a focus light?